The 8 Best Credit Cards That Offer Hotel Free Night Certificates

 Marriott Bonvoy Brilliant® American Express® Card

-The Marriott Bonvoy Brilliant® American Express® Card is the top dog in Marriott's credit card portfolio.
+The *bonvoy brilliant* is the top dog in Marriott's credit card portfolio.
 It charges an annual fee of $650 each year (see rates & fees) … but with that, you get a ton of benefits that can easily offset that fee.

 To start, each year on your cardmember anniversary, you'll get a free night certificate that can be redeemed for any property that costs 85,000 Marriott Bonvoy points or less.
-But as Marriott shifts to a dynamic pricing model – eventually charging unpredictable award rates that hinge mostly on the cash cost – there's a silver lining: Marriott is also introducing an award top-off feature starting sometime in April 2022.
+But after Marriott shifted to a dynamic pricing model for award stays – charging unpredictable points rates that hinge mostly on the cash cost – there's a silver lining: Marriott also introduced an award top-off feature.

-That means Marriott Bonvoy credit cardholders will have the ability to “top off” a free night award certificate with up to 15,000 Marriott Bonvoy points.
-So for example, if you have a free night certificate to use at any Marriott property that costs up to 50,000 points each year, you could apply up to 15,000 of your own Marriott points to book a property that costs up to 65,000 points.
+This means Marriott Bonvoy credit cardholders have the ability to “top off” a free night award certificate with up to 15,000 Marriott Bonvoy points.
+So for example, if you have a free night certificate to use at any Marriott property that costs up to 85,000 points each year, you could apply up to 15,000 of your own Marriott points to book a property that costs up to 100,000 points.
+This feature makes it possible to use the annual free night from the Bonvoy Brilliant card at most of Marriott's properties around the world.

-On top of the free night certificate (which you will start receiving in your second year of card membership), you'll also get an annual up to $300 statement credit to use for at restaurants (handed out in $25 monthly increments).
+On top of the free night certificate (which you will start receiving in your second year of card membership), you'll also get up to $300 each year in statement credits to use at restaurants (handed out in $25 monthly increments).

-You'll also get complimentary Marriott Bonvoy Platinum Elite status, and earn 6x Bonvoy points for every dollar spent at Marriott Bonvoy Hotels and 3x Bonvoy points at U.S. restaurants and flights booked directly with airlines.
+The card also comes with complimentary Marriott Bonvoy Platinum Elite status and 25 elite night credits each year to help you climb the status ladder even higher.
+When swiping the card, you'll earn 6x Bonvoy points for every dollar spent at Marriott Bonvoy Hotels, and 3x Bonvoy points at restaurants worldwide and on flights booked directly with the airline.
 Finally, you'll earn 2x points per dollar spent on all other eligible purchases.

 To top it all off, the card comes with a Priority Pass Select membership that gives you access to over 1,300 airport lounges across the globe.